NDAXlO/slate/source/includes/accounts/_api_accts_user_scheduletreasuryactivityreport.md

 A user with Trading permission may schedule reports only for accounts with which he is associated; a user with Operator permission may schedule reports for any accounts.

 The Treasury Activity Report itself is delivered as a comma-separated-value (CSV) file.
-For specific CSV formatting information, see the APEX Extract CSV Data Dictionary, available from AlphaPoint.
+For specific CSV formatting information, see the APEX Extract CSV Data Dictionary, available from NDAX.

 ### Request